 So, totally different methods could produce the same braid!
 And one way might be much simpler than another.
 After that, I saw loop braid instructions in a very different light – there might well be a different, easier way to make the same braid.
 What was almost odder was that no one else seemed to have noticed this.
 I had found out by then (from LMBRIC) that the method Dana taught me was a known method, used primarily in Asia.
 It seemed very strange that no other site mentioned it and how useful it was.

-Over that first year of braiding, I came up with “thumb” ways to make the following braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).
-Of these, the braid that most baffled me was the Hollow Lace of 7 bows.
-The original method was like neither A-fell nor V-fell braiding, and it was very hard to figure out a “thumbs” method for it.
-When I finally did, I still didn’t understand the braid, either the original or my “thumbs” method!
-My new method seemed to work in producing braids that look exactly like that group of braids, but they may not have the exact same structure.
+After that loopy revelation, I managed to figure out “thumb” ways to make the following braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).

 On learning to braid with more loops:

-Since starting to teach, I’ve noticed that students who have already become very adept and fast at loop-braiding with 5 or 7 loops often seem to feel that it’s harder to add 2 more loops than do braiders who have learned more recently.
+Since starting to teach, I’ve noticed that students who already have a lot of previous loop braiding experience sometimes seem to feel (initially) that it’s harder to add 2 more loops than do braiders who have learned more recently.

 I think it’s because they can barely remember ever braiding slowly, or having to coach one particular finger along.
 (One of the fun things about loop braiding is how fast and easy it becomes.)
-They often insist to me at first that they can’t braid with 7, or 9 loops—convinced that, since the new finger can’t do its moves automatically, an insurmountable physical problem must be preventing it: “See! my little finger is too short”— “My ring finger is physically incapable of lifting high enough”, “My thumb bends the wrong way”, etc. I don’t think it actually takes them longer to learn the new step, but they seem to feel more stymied by it to begin with.
+They assume that, since the new finger can’t do its moves automatically, an insurmountable physical problem must be preventing it: “See! my little finger is too short”— “My ring finger is physically incapable of lifting high enough”, “My thumb bends the wrong way”, etc. Of course they always end up learning the new step(s) just fine if they persevere past their initial shock.

-On the other hand, I don’t recommend rushing into braiding with 11 loops.
-With 11 loops there is no new finger to train, instead all the fingers need to have more automatic control over their loops, so you can think about the new and different step in the loop shifting, and that extra loop on the little finger.
+I wouldn’t rush into making 11 loop braids, though.
+With 11 loops you’re not bringing a new finger into the action.
+Instead all the fingers need to have more automatic control over their loops, so you can focus on thinking about the new and different step in the loop shifting, and that extra loop on the little finger.

 When I braid double braids that have more than ten loops, I usually carry extra loops on the little fingers first, as I show in my 11-loop square braid tutorial, then on the thumbs (using similar braiding moves).